IMordecai

 iMordecai is a 2022 dramatic comedy film written, directed, and produced by Marvin Samel.
 The film, about a Holocaust survivor whose life changes when his son buys him an iPhone, stars Judd Hirsch, Carol Kane, and Sean Astin.
 Based on Samel's real life experiences, iMordecai is his directorial debut.

 Greenwich Entertainment released iMordecai in select U.S. cinemas on February 24, 2023.
-The film’s digital and VOD release is scheduled for April 11, 2023.
+The film’s digital and VOD release occurred on April 11, 2023.

 Premise

 A Holocaust survivor’s confrontation with an iPhone challenges him to face the realities of the modern world.